-In this proposed constitutional amendment, the overall number of electors that the District of Columbia receives would be the same as the number of Senators they would have if they were a State, but not more than the least populous State, regardless of the population.
+This constitutional amendment stipulates the overall number of electors that the District of Columbia receives would be the same as the number of Senators they would have if they were a State, but not more than the least populous state, regardless of the population.

-The District of Columbia does have a delegate that goes before Congress to speak on behalf of all of the people living in the area.
+The District of Columbia has a delegate that serves in Congress on behalf of the people living in the area.
 However, that delegate has no voting rights in Congress.

-The 23rd Amendment of the Constitution of the United States was proposed by Congress on June 17, 1960, and ratified on March 29, 1961.
+The 23rd Amendment of the United States Constitution was proposed by Congress on June 16, 1960, and ratified on March 29, 1961.

-Ohio was the state that fulfilled the requirement in Article V of the Constitution that three-fourths of states must ratify an amendment before it’s passed.
+Ohio was the state that fulfilled the requirement in Article V of the United States Constitution that three-fourths of states must ratify an amendment before it is passed.

 The Difference Between the District and a State